krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-july.md

 }
 ```

 It can be a little jarring at first to deal with this since technically `&foos[11]` is an undefined area.
 There's a very high chance `&foos[11]` is the address of another global variable that the compiler placed there.
-Although it might clobber decompiled pseudo-code, is something that becomes second nature after a while.
+Although it might clobber decompiled pseudo-code, it's something that becomes second nature after a while.
 On the other hand, on the PowerPC version the compiler sticks closely to the written code.

 Figuring out the multiple linked lists was surprisingly simple.
 There were logs, such as `DoAssert(dword_XXXXXX == 0, "BaddyList is NULL?");`.
 Not only it gave me a hint that's a list but that it's most likely a `CBaddy`, nice.